 No matter what make, model, and brand you end up with for your mini-split, there are some things you should know.
 For starters, professional installation is crucial, no matter if you get the top-of-the-line model from the most expensive brand or the value model from a standard manufacturer.

-Buying the best ductless system is only part of the equation, a good installation matters for your unit’s performance and longevity.
+Buying the best ductless heat pump is only part of the equation, a good installation matters for your unit’s performance and longevity.

 Proper installation can mean the difference between having a reliable and efficient system and having a system that doesn’t perform well and always needs repairs.
 A trained HVAC technician will also be able to ascertain whether you have the right size unit for your home, and that can increase longevity, improve your comfort, and reduce energy bills.